chenuxian/Online-Chatroom/README.md

 To use the all features, and surf the whole project, click [here](http://140.116.245.148/WebCourse/students/f74026048/softpro/self_info/signin.html)
-You can create your own account, enjoy it :)
+You can create your own account.